 And when people do make New Year’s resolutions?
 Well, according to reports, only about 8 or 9 percent of people actually stick to them.
 And a solid 80 percent of resolutions are statistically likely to fold as early as February.

-Of course, you may be more likely to fulfill your resolution if it’s something big you can latch onto – like, say, buying or selling a home.
+Of course, you may be more likely to fulfill your resolution if it’s something big you can latch onto — like, say, buying or selling a home, or achieving your dreams of finally purchasing an investment property.

-Is ‘real estate’ on your list of New Year’s resolutions?
+Is ‘real estate’ on your list of New Year’s resolutions as we head for 2020?

-Are you adding real estate somewhere on your New Year’s resolution checklist this year?
-Or, if you’re not the type to make a concrete list, is it at least one of your goals for the year?
-Are you thinking about it – buying, selling, renting, leasing, investing, developing, building?
+Is 2020 the year that you tackle your biggest real estate goals?
+Or, if you’re not the type to make a concrete list of resolutions, are you at least thinking about buying, selling, renting, leasing, investing, developing, building in the year to come?

 New year, new market?

-- Considering inventory available for a given market
+- Considering the amount of inventory available for a given market

 - Predicting how much home prices are projected to rise

-- Anticipating how much interest rates are likely to rise
+- Anticipating how much mortgage interest rates are likely to rise (or fall)

 - Projecting how many new buyers are entering or leaving the market